Bech-Bruun: Location

 Bech-Bruun has its head office at Langelinie in Copenhagen.
-The Aarhus office is located at Vor Frue Kirkeplads but will move into a new highrise in 2014.
-The Shanghai office opened in 2011.
+The Aarhus office is located at Vor Frue Kirkeplads but will move into a new high-rise in 2014.
+In 2024, Bech-Bruun's Copenhagen branch will move to a newly built domicile in the new neighbourhood of Nordø.

 Assessment

 In the Legal 500 listing, Bech-Bruun is rated as a first tier firm in Denmark in the areas of employment, energy, environment, information technology, insolvency, media and entertainment, mergers and acquisitions, real estate and construction, shipping and transport, and telecommunications.
 The IFLR1000 listing of the world's leading financial law firms rates Bech-Bruun Tier 1 for restructuring and insolvency and Tier 2 for banking and finance, and mergers and acquisitions.